wso2/wso2-qa-artifacts/products/wso2_EI/message_brokering/jms_clients/mb/README.md

   - CARBON_DEFAULT_PORT - Default port MB is "5672".
 If you changed the offset of MB, change the port accordingly.
   - subscriptionName - When creating durable subscribers, unique subcription name should be given to identify the subscription
   - topicName - Name of the topic going to subscribe
+Note: When you are running subscriber for topic, it should be already available in MB (This is not needed after MB 4.0 release)

 ### Pre-conditions